roshanis/10kings/chapter1_marthanda_varma_revised.md

 I was present when the Dutch envoys arrived at court, their uniforms unable to conceal their awareness that they were dealing with a power that had humiliated them in battle.

-"Your Majesty," the chief Dutch representative began in formal Dutch, his words carried into Malayalam by an interpreter, "the Honorable Company seeks a treaty guaranteeing Dutch trading privileges in exchange for recognition of your sovereignty."
+"Your Majesty," the chief Dutch representative began in formal Dutch, his words carried into Malayalam by an interpreter, "the Honourable Company seeks a treaty guaranteeing Dutch trading privileges in exchange for recognition of your sovereignty."

-Marthanda Varma listened, then leaned forward slightly.
+The king listened, then leaned forward slightly.

 "Gentlemen," he replied in halting Dutch, a language he had never revealed he knew, "let us discuss terms that reflect current circumstances."